Jo4712/archcss/project-plan.md

 ## Overview

-ArchCSS is a declarative DSL for creating 2D floor plans that compile to pure HTML + CSS.
+archcss is a declarative DSL for creating 2D floor plans that compile to pure HTML + CSS.
 Think "Tailwind for architecture"—a simple syntax that renders architectural layouts using modern CSS features (Grid, custom properties, transforms).

 ---